 There is a fallacy in computer programming circles that all applications are ultimately decomposable – that is to say, you can break down complex applications into many more simple ones.
 In point of fact, however, you often cannot get more complex behaviors to actually start working until you have the right combination of components working, and even then you will run into problems with synchronization of data availability, memory usage and deallocation and race conditions – problems that will only become apparent when you’ve built most of the plumbing.
 This is why “but will it scale?” entered the lexicon of programmers everywhere.
 Scale problems only show up once you’ve built the system out almost completely and attempt to make it work under more extreme conditions.
 The solutions often entail scrapping significant parts of what you’ve just built, much to the consternation of managers everywhere. — Kurt Cagle, Community Editor @ Data Science Central

+Business models now depend on cloud internet infrastructure, which increases production risk due to its complexity.
 Downtime means money lost, even if it’s for mere minutes.
 It can cost thousands, sometimes millions of dollars.